-Figure 1-1 illustrates the XBDS protocol relative to the Open Systems Interconnect (OSI) and Open Network Computing (ONC) protocols.
+Figure 1-1 illustrates the XBDS protocol relative to existing Open Network Computing (ONC) protocols.

-Figure 1-1 XBDS Protocol Compared With ONC Protocols
+Figure 1-1 XBDS Protocol Compared with ONC Protocols

 What BDS Offers

 BDS is implemented as enhancements to NFS on the client system and a daemon process on the server.
 Figure 1-2 illustrates the BDSpro client-server model and the NFS client-server model on Silicon Graphics systems.